imagej/imagej.github.io/_pages/plugins/segment-blob-in-3d-viewer.md

 # Adjusting parameters of the segmentation

 Internally, the [Level Sets](/plugins/level-sets) plugin is used.
-To adjust its many parameters, do a {% include key keys='Shift|click' %} with the magic wand.
+To adjust its many parameters, do a {% include key keys='Shift|Left Click' %} with the magic wand.
 The dialog will open; it's the same dialog as shown in the [Level Sets](/plugins/level-sets) documentation page.